Brief Description of the Wasatch Mountain Club

 The Vice President is elected by the board from the members of the board and fills in when the President is unavailable.

-The Secretary takes minutes at each board meeting and maintains records of correspondence, minutes, financial reports and other miscellaneous records and official Club documents, including the policies, Constitution and Bylaws.
+The Secretary takes minutes at each board meeting and maintains records of correspondence, minutes, financial reports, and other miscellaneous records and official Club documents, including the Constitution, Bylaws, and Policies.

-The Treasurer presents the bills to the Board of Directors for payment each month, and maintains financial and tax records and presents financial reports to the board and general membership.
+The Treasurer presents the bills to the Board of Directors for payment each month, maintains financial and tax records, and presents financial reports to the board and general membership.

-The bicycling director directs and coordinates the mountain and road biking program and enlists Club members to organize bike rides and related activities and social events.
+The bicycling director directs and coordinates the mountain and road biking program and enlists Club members to organize bike rides and related activities and socials.

-A very active boating program keeps the boating director busy on several fronts: scheduling boating activities, organizing river and safety training and social events and maintaining the boating equipment.
+A very active boating program keeps the boating director busy on several fronts: encouraging members to post activities, encourage members to get safety training, socials, and maintaining the boating equipment.
 The boating program has several coordinators to manage the rafting, sailing and canoe programs and to keep up the equipment.
 The Club owns several rafts and related equipment for daily and overnight trips.
-Boating equipment is rented to members at rates which pay replacement costs.
+Boating equipment is rented to members at rates which pay for replacement costs.
 The boating program is self-sufficient and offers activities that cater to novice and intermediate boaters.

-The mountaineering program includes weekly rock, ice and alpine climbing and annual training events.
-The mountaineering director coordinates climbing activities and maintains ropes, safety helmets and ice axes used in training.
+The Climbing program includes climbing, canyoneering, mountaineering, and safety workshops.
+The Climbing director maintains ropes, safety helmets, and ice axes used in workshops.

 The conservation director is responsible for coordinating the Club's environmental protection programs and for officially representing the Club's position on major environmental issues.

-The hiking director and his or her committee schedule and provide organizers for hikes, backpacks and car camps.
+The hiking director and his or her committee encourage organizers to organize hikes, backpacks and car camps.
 Hiking is the predominant club activity.